dellsystem/new-socialist/README.md

 * `POSTGRES_PASSWORD`: the password for PostgreSQL
 * `DJANGO_SECRET_KEY`: the `SECRET_KEY` used by Django (set to a random string)
 * `ALLOWED_HOST`: e.g., 'newsocialist.org.uk'

+Currently running as a systemd service.
+Edit /etc/systemd/gunicorn.service and restart it by running `fab re`.
+Nginx: /etc/nginx/sites-enabled/default for now (cert stuff is in /etc/letsencrypt/).